Praying football coach asking Supreme Court for his job back

 Lawyers for the school district say officials had no problem letting Kennedy pray separately from students or letting him return to the field to pray after the students left.
 But allowing him to pray at midfield immediately after games with students there risked being seen as government endorsement of religion.

-While Kennedy insists he never cared whether students participated in the prayers and he never asked them to join him, at least one player reported participating contrary to his own beliefs, for fear of losing playing time.
+While Kennedy insists he never cared whether students participated in the prayers and he never asked them to join him, at least one player — anonymously — later reported participating contrary to his own beliefs, for fear of losing playing time.

 “This case is challenging well-established case law that has protected students’ religious freedom for decades, and that has been supported by conservative and liberal justices alike,” said Rachel Laser, chief executive of Americans United for Separation of Church and State, which is representing the school district.
 “If the court rules the wrong way, teachers and coaches could pressure students to pray in every public school classroom across the country.”